 The Institute of Cancer Research

-In December 2018, we were delighted to visit the Institute of Cancer Research at the Royal Marsden Hospital and to meet the researchers working on RMS.
-We attended with Lynn and Lynn Lucas from the Chris Lucas Trust and were given an excellent presentation about current research into rhabdomyosarcoma.
-We then visited the research laboratory, we were also shown some of the work which the team are doing to find a cure for this particular type of sarcoma cancer.
+In December 2018, we were delighted to visit the Institute of Cancer Research at the Royal Marsden Hospital and to meet the researchers working on RMS and were given an excellent presentation about current research into rhabdomyosarcoma.
+We visited the research laboratory, where we were also shown some of the work which the team are doing to find a cure for this particular type of sarcoma cancer.

 Why is the research needed?